eyasir2047/FoodiePal/README.md

-## Foodipal - Restaurant Management System
+## Foodiepal - Restaurant Management System
 Foodipal is a restaurant management system that helps restaurants manage orders, menus, tables, and more.

 ## Features